JoyzaTech/joyza-computers/README.md

 # joyza-computers

-This is a Next.js project, likely for building a web application related to "joyza-computers".
+This is a Next.js project

 ## Getting Started